j-w-e/wysteria/readme.md

 This is my custom split 36-key keyboard, with an encoder knob on each hand, and a pinky cluster to avoid stretching my pinky – I find lateral movement easier.

+[./images/1.jpg]

-The pcbs, and the source ergogen file used to generate them, can be found in the pcbs folder.
+The pcbs, and the source ergogen file used to generate v0.3, can be found in the pcbs folder.

 It has working firmware for both QMK and ZMK.